qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Qiy Node API

+This document describes the Qiy Node API.

+Software developers use the api for Qiy-based solutions (as provided interface) or [Qiy Node Implementations][Definitions Qiy Node Implementation] (as requirement for implementation).

+# Qiy Node

-This document describes the Qiy Node API - the API for [Qiy Nodes][Definitions Qiy Node], in layman's terms: a digital identity for [Individuals][Definitions Individual] and/or [Service Providers][Definitions Service Provider] to provide and/or consume digital services.
+A [Qiy Node][Definitions Qiy Node] can be viewed as a digital identity for [Individuals][Definitions Individual] and/or organizations ([Service Providers][Definitions Service Provider]).

-In technical terms a Qiy Node provides a point of access for the [Qiy Trust Network][Definitions Qiy Trust Network] that can be used to allows individuals to provide [Relying Parties][Definitions Relying Party] access to [Resources][Definitions Resource] protected by [Data Providers][Definitions Data Provider], for example using [POST /FeedsEndpoint/{feedId}].
+Qiy Nodes can be used in solutions that enable Individuals to provide [Relying Parties][Definitions Relying Party] access to personal data that are protected by [Data Providers][Definitions Data Provider].

-Individuals acquire Qiy Nodes [when they use Qiy-based end-user applications][Creating Qiy Nodes for Individuals].
+Individuals acquire Qiy Nodes [when they start using Qiy-based end-user applications][Creating Qiy Nodes for Individuals].

 Service Providers are provided with at least three Qiy Nodes by their [Access Provider][Definitions Access Provider]; one for the production environment, one for the acceptance environment and one for the development environment.

-Software developers use the api to build [Qiy Node Clients][Definitions Qiy Node Client] (as provided interface) or [Qiy Node Implementations][Definitions Qiy Node Implementation] (as requirement for implementation).
+# Resource Access Management

+The Qiy Node API main feature is Resource Access Management;
+it can be used by a [controller] (eg Individual) to provide a [client] (eg Relying Party) access to a [Service] from a [Service Endpoint] protected by the [Server] (eg Data Provider) using [Feeds], for example as follows:
+* The server announces the available Service, see [Set service catalogue].
+* The controller connects with the server, see [Request connection].
+* The server identifies the controller (out of bounds).
+* The controller connects with the client, see [Request connection].
+* The client requests the controller for a feed, see [Request for feed].
+* The controller accepts the feed and sets the server as the source, see [Set feed source].
+* The server uses the feed to access the service, see [Access feed].

-# Servers
+# API Servers

 The api is provided in a development environment, the acceptance environment and the production environment.
 In addition, a proxy server for the develoment environment is provided to ease discovery, experimentation, and evaluation.